sherlockode/advanced-content-bundle/Resources/doc/import.md

 ```

 The command has several options:
 - type: type of entity to import.
-Allowed types are ContentType, Page and Content
+Allowed types are Page and Content
 - file: file name / file pattern to import
 - dir: directory in which the command can find the files to import (will override your configuration) - You can either use a relative path (relative from `%kernel.project_dir%`) or an absolute path (for example `/tmp/files`)
 - files-dir: directory in which the command can find the resource files (for File / Image FieldTypes) to import (will override your configuration) - You can either use a relative path (relative from `%kernel.project_dir%`) or an absolute path (for example `/tmp/files`)